chris-reeves/lefthook/docs/full_guide.md

 NOTE: Filenames specified under the `extends` keyword must be unique (and cannot be either `lefthook.yml` or `lefthook-local.yml`).

 ## Skipping commands

+### Skipping specific commands

-You can skip commands by `skip` option:
+You can prevent certain commands from running by setting `skip` to true in your config file:
 ```yml
 # lefthook-local.yml